 Currently a PhD candidate in Arabic & Islamic Studies at Georgetown University, Anny holds an MA from Georgetown and a BA from Yale.
 She has received research funding from the Fulbright program, the Social Science Research Council, the Council of American Overseas Research Centers, the American Research Center in Egypt, and the American Friends of the Oxford Symposium on Food and Cookery.

-Through time spent in Morocco, Lebanon, Jordan, and Egypt, Anny has learned to speak several Arabic dialects, Tashelheet (Amazigh), and exactly enough French to organize a dinner party in Paris.
+Through 5+ years spent living in Morocco, Lebanon, Jordan, and Egypt, Anny has learned to speak several Arabic dialects, Tashelheet (Amazigh), and exactly enough French to organize a dinner party in Paris.
 She likes to ride her silver blue Italian bicycle.

 Reviving the Forgotten Flavours of the Ottoman Palace Kitchen, by Stephanie D'Arc Taylor, Middle East Eye, August 10, 2015.